fishbrain/auto-assign-action/README.md

 #### auto-assign-action
 A GitHub Action that automatically assigns reviewers to pull requests.
-It's currently hard-coded in a way that's relevant only to the iPhone repository, but it can easily be made more reusable in the future.
+It's currently hard-coded in a way that's relevant only to the Fishbrain iPhone repository, but it can easily be made more reusable in the future.

 ##### Current behaviour
-The `fishbrain/ios-developers` team is assigned as a reviewer, and the _Awaiting review_ label is added, when a comment containing the URL of an OTA build is added to the PR.
-The [code review assignment settings](https://github.com/orgs/fishbrain/teams/ios-developers/edit/review_assignment) for the `fishbrain/ios-developers` team have been configured to request a review from 2 team members when the team is assigned as a reviewer.
+The action checks if the pull request needs testing based on the presence of a "what to test" section in the PR body and then either immediately requests reviews for the PR or waits until the OTA build is available for testing before requesting reviews.

 ##### Example workflow
 To use this action, create a new workflow YAML file in `.github/workflows/` with the following contents: